danielabar/meblog/src/markdown/learning-from-screencasts.md

 ![brief description of image](doc-images/my-screenshot.png "brief description of image")
 ```

+Windows users see this [support article](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b) on using the Snipping Tool to capture screenshots.

 It seems like a lot of steps but since most of this flow uses keyboard shortcuts, you'll get very efficient after doing it a few times.

-Windows users see this [support article](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b) on using the Snipping Tool to capture screenshots.
+More on keyboard shortcuts in the next section.

 ## Keyboard Shortcuts